 Career Services remains open virtually for all students, but will not reopen for in person visits until the GSD campus reopens.

 How can I find out about TA/RA positions that are available?

 Some TA and RA positions are shared on Student-Announce or in CREATE.
 Many faculty prefer to invite students they have worked with in class to become a TA or RA.
 First-year students may need to wait until they have made connections with faculty – second semester.

-Where can I view on-campus positions?
+Where can I view positions?

-On-campus jobs are shared by Career Services on the Student Announce listserv.
+Jobs are shared by Career Services on the Student Announce listserv.
 Once a job is advertised, students are encouraged to apply as soon as possible.

 You can also check with the Student Employment Office to learn about additional job opportunities across Harvard University.

-Taking in mind that the spring semester will be online, do you recommend maintaining part-time jobs that we may have in our current places?
+Keeping in mind that the spring semester will be online, do you recommend maintaining part-time jobs that we may have in our current places?
 Or instead, do you recommend a full-time commitment?